Romain3Ch216/AL4EO/README.md

 In QGIS,
   * the `Q` button within block 1 in the overhead picture opens a window where you can select:<br>
-     * the layers on which you run the query, the acquisition function, various hyperparameters and whether to use the preprocessing step introduced in [1].
+     * the layers on which you run the query, the acquisition function, various hyperparameters and whether to use the preprocessing step introduced <a href="https://www.int-arch-photogramm-remote-sens-spatial-inf-sci.net/XLIII-B3-2022/435/2022/" target="_blank">here</a>.
   * the red rectangle within block 1 in the overhead picture allows to select a specific geographic zone.
 Only pixels from this zone will be queried.
   * Once the query is completed (see progress in the terminal), a history layer pops up (see the top of block 2 in the overhead picture).
 Red points indicate pixels to be labeled.
   * Block 3 pops up after the query is completed: <br>